▼

 Contact him to fully understand what the articles deal with.
 Don’t hesitate to ask him about his own ideas.

-Find as much as you can about every topic.
+Find as much as you can about every topic. - CONTACT the journalists after the interviews.

 Ask them what happened, how was the general mood, did the people they interviewed mentioned anything special?